Crystalix007/iplogger/README.md

 # iplogger

 iplogger is an IP logger written in Go.
-It is intended for OSINT and also functions as URL shortener.
+It is useful for OSINT and also functions as a URL shortener.

 ## Usage as a URL shortener